dking1342/fast_api_intro/README.md

 if you want to convert the payload data to a python dictionary then just do post.dict() and then it will be that data type in your function.

+### cors setup
+you can see the documentation for setting up cors in the fastapi website <a href="https://fastapi.tiangolo.com/tutorial/cors/">here</a>

 ### set up schema or modal for the db and structure of data
 using pydantic you can set up the schema, modal with the types. you can import this package then make the schema